 If you’ve ever made bread from scratch, then you know that dough has to rise, preferably in a warm, moist, draft-free environment.
 Unfortunately for dogs that are fed bread dough, their stomachs offer optimum conditions for dough to rise.

 The Merck Veterinary Manual lists bread dough as a food hazard for dogs.
 When a dog eats bread dough, the yeast continues to make the dough rise, distending your pup’s stomach and releasing toxic levels of ethanol into the bloodstream.
 The pressure of the rising dough can mimic and cause bloat, but the real danger is from the alcohol toxicosis.
 If your dog is fed bread dough or you suspect they have stolen bread dough, call your veterinarian immediately and look out for symptoms of alcohol toxicosis:

 Toxic Bread Ingredients

 The biggest danger comes from raisins.
-Raisins are highly toxic and are often found in breads and baked goods.
-Veterinarians don't know why some dogs are more susceptible to raisins than others, but even a few raisins can cause problems.
+Raisins (and grapes) are highly toxic and are often found in breads and baked goods.
+Veterinarians don’t know why some dogs are more susceptible to raisins than others, but even a few raisins can cause problems.
 Raisin breads should be kept out of the reach of dogs at all times and should not be fed as a treat, even if the part you are feeding does not contain raisins.

 Garlic is another ingredient found in bread that can be toxic to dogs.
-Garlic bread might tempt your dog’s nose, but garlic can cause serious side effects, like abdominal pain, vomiting, diarrhea, weakness, and collapse.
+Garlic bread might tempt your dog’s nose, but can cause serious side effects, like abdominal pain, vomiting, diarrhea, weakness, and collapse.